 Web Page Item Description Enable Multicast Operation Enables or disables multicast operation.
 Priority Indicates the priority for the multicast group.
 Priority 9 is the highest (emergency streams).
 0 is the lowest (background music).
 SIP calls are considered priority 4.5 .
-See Section 2.6.8.1 , "Assigning Priority" for more details.
+See Section 2.6.9.1, "Assigning Priority" for more details.
 Address Enter the multicast IP Address for this multicast group (15 character limit).
 Port Enter the port number for this multicast group (5 character limit [range can be from 2000 to 65535]).
-Note: The multicast ports have to be even values.
+Note : The multicast ports have to be even values.
 The webpage will enforce this restriction.
-Name Assign a descriptive name for this multicast group (25 character limit). Веер When selected, the device will play a beep before multicast audio is sent.
-Buffer Device will buffer up to four minutes of audio and then play back the recording after the multicast stream finishes or after the buffer is full.
-Polycom Default Channel When a default Polycom channel/group number is selected, the SIP Paging Adapter will subscribe to the default channel for one-way group pages.
+Name Assign a descriptive name for this multicast group (25 character limit).
+Buffer Device will buffer up to four minutes of audio and the back the recording after the multicast stream finished the buffer is full.
+Beep When selected, the device will play a beep before n audio is sent.
+Polycom Default Channel When a default Polycom channel/group number is set the SIP Paging Adapter will subscribe to the default of for one-way group pages.
 Group Numbers 1-25 are supported.
 Or, select Disabled to disable this channel.
 Polycom Priority Channel When a priority Polycom channel/group number is selected, the SIP Paging Adapter will subscribe to the priority channel for one-way group pages.
 Group Numbers 1-25 are supported.
 Or, select Disabled to disable this channel.
 Polycom Emergency Channel When an emergency Polycom channel/group number is selected, the SIP Paging Adapter will subscribe to the default channel for one-way group pages.
-Group Numbers 1 25 are supported.
+Group Numbers 125 are supported.
 Or, select Disabled to disable this channel.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.